 - Placenta previa, or a misplaced placenta in the uterus

-Also, remember that while you can’t get pregnant (for obvious reasons), you still can catch sexually transmitted diseases, some of which can be harmful to your baby.
-If you have any question at all, it’s best to use a barrier-type of birth control, such a condom.
+Also, remember that whilst you cannot get pregnant (for obvious reasons), you still can catch sexually transmitted diseases, some of which can be harmful to your baby.
+If you have any doubts at all, continue to use a barrier-type of birth control, such as a condom.

-Your baby’s fetal age is now 20 weeks.
-This is a big week in fetal development for many babies: they cross the 1 lb. mark in weight!
-And while this varies, your baby’s crown-to-rump length is about 7 inches, making your baby the size of a large acorn squash.
+Your baby’s foetal age is now 20 weeks.
+This is a big week in foetal development for many babies: they are approaching 0.5 KG in weight now and their crown-to-rump length is about 18cm.
+Your baby is about the size of a spaghetti squash.

-Developmentally, the last few weeks have been huge, with major leaps forward in large-scale organ systems like the skeleton and nervous system and continued development in smaller organs like the pancreas (which produces hormones) and liver.
-From here, the major development will slow and it’ll be time to fill in the details.
-Right around now, for example, your baby’s eyelashes and eyebrows are filling in, and she or he is growing thicker hair on top of the head.
-The fingerprints and fingernails will grow and become more permanent.
-And the sensory systems will continue to become more refined.
+Developmentally, the last few weeks have been intense.
+There has been substantial maturing of the large-scale organ systems, including the skeletal and nervous system, as well as continual development of smaller organs like the pancreas (which produces hormones) and the liver.
+Going forward, the major development will slow and smaller fine-tuning changes will start to occur.
+For example, from week 22 your baby’s eyelashes and eyebrows will start to fill in, and he or she will be growing thicker hair on top of their head.
+The fingerprints and fingernails will grow and become more permanent, and the sensory systems will continue to become more refined.

-Your baby is still obviously highly dependent on you, but he or she is really beginning to road test their own equipment.
-The fetal bone marrow is now rapidly producing red blood cells, while the liver is working to clear the bloodstream of dead blood cells (this is one component of the meconium).
-Similarly, the heart is now pumping gallons of blood a day and the intestinal tract is fully operational, even though it will be weeks until it’s needed.
+Your baby is still completely dependent on you, but he or she is really beginning to start checking and using their own equipment.
+The foetal bone marrow is rapidly producing red blood cells, while the liver is working to clear the bloodstream of dead blood cells (which will become one component of the meconium).
+The heart is now pumping gallons of blood a day and the intestinal tract is fully operational, even though it will be weeks until it’s needed.

-“If genital herpes are present when you go into labor, you will need to deliver by C-section to avoid passing it your baby.”
+“If genital herpes are present when you go into labour, you will need to deliver by Cesarean section to avoid passing it your baby.”